h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 res.to_list()
 ```

-You just learned how to execute the MOJO scoring pipeline to do batch scoring for the Hydraulic System cooling condition using the Python wrapper in the C++ Runtime.
+In conclusion, that is how you execute the MOJO scoring pipeline to do batch scoring for the Hydraulic System cooling condition using the Python wrapper in the C++ Runtime.

 ## Task 4: Challenge